 Beginning day two in the same bed that I had gone to sleep in put paid to that assumption.

 The next three days had been a whistle stop tour through the cycles of grief.
 Disbelief had gone out the window quickly, being stuck in a giant keep with everyone fawning over you saw to that.
 Rage and tears followed over the next couple of days at the unfairness of it.
 It was no small psychological shock to realise that I was separated from my family, my friends, and the entire world that I knew after all.
 Especially when I could only conclude it was permanent as I certainly had no ideas how to reverse it.
 But it was the last stage, resignation, that had resulted in my newfound resolve to leave my chambers and face my new reality.

 In the end it had been fear that had galvanised me into action.
 Westeros was a world in which weakness all too often resulted in a quick, dramatic, and painful end.
 And I had been in a daze, a blind panic, a towering rage, or despondent grief for four days now.
 It was time to face the music before rumours of weakness started spreading and anyone with a grudge against my new body began to get ideas.

-I could certainly feel pain after all, so whether this was a dream, an interdimensional rift, or a fucking sadistic god's version of a Netflix binge, it didn't really matter in the grand scheme of things.
+So, whether this was a dream, an interdimensional rift, or a fucking sadistic god's version of a Netflix binge, it didn't really matter in the grand scheme of things.
 The fact was that I was in the body of Renly Baratheon, and I had no idea how to reverse whatever had happened.
 So, unless I wanted to find out how painful suffering an 'accident' was, or what the food was like in the Westerosi version of Bedlam, I needed to roll with it and put on a show.